4 Types of Editing

 Consider this the tightening up phase.

 What to expect from a copyedit

 There should be much less red (or whatever color you choose) than in the line editing round.

-While proofreaders check for punctuation, spelling, and capitalization as well, they also look at chapter and page numbering consistency and make sure anything in italics is correct.
-The ensure the spacing between scenes, line breaks, indentions are right, and the layout, typeface, and front matter are formatted properly.
+Like copy editors, proofreaders check for punctuation, spelling, and consistency of capitalization and use of italics and quotation marks.
+They also look at chapter and page numbering, page and scene breaks, indentions, typeface, and front matter are formatted properly.

 What to expect from a proofread